 Scan your computer completely before heading towards other solutions.
 This is important since if your computer is infected, you cannot fix this problem without using an anti-malware.
 There are some free antivirus software like Bitdefender, Kaspersky you could use.
-Try using a standalone on-demand scanners to get a second-opinion.
-If you could isolate the file, upload it and get it scanned online using an online malware scanner like VirusTotal.
+Try using a standalone on-demand scanner to get a second opinion.
+If you could isolate the file, upload it, and get it scanned online using an online malware scanner like VirusTotal.

 2] Disable user feed synchronization

 Open Task Scheduler with administrator privilege and follow the following steps.